 The program will highlight the outstanding artistry of selected high school students in Rochester.
 These fantastic young artists will join forces together for an evening of beautiful chamber music!

-Clara Xu is a 14 year-old sophomore at Mayo High School.
-She began piano at the age of four and currently takes lessons from Dr. Horacio Nuguid.
-Clara has performed in several piano competitions and festivals, such as the Young Artist World Piano Festival and the Bunny Just Piano Festival at Minnesota State University Mankato.
-Her most recent musical accomplishments include placing second in the junior division of the 2017 Rochester Music Guild competition and first in the 2016 Minnesota Music Teachers Association Junior Young Artist competition.
-Besides playing the piano, Clara enjoys ballet and is on the Mayo Science Olympiad team.
+Clara Xu is a 14 year old sophomore at Mayo High School.
+She began studying piano at the age of four, taking lessons from Mrs. Rosanna Nuguid for nine years.
+Clara is currently a student of Dr. Horacio Nuguid, with whom she has studied for the past four years.
+Clara has performed in several piano festivals, such as the Young Artist World Piano Festival, Dorian Keyboard Festival and the Bunny Just Piano Festival.
+She has also placed in several piano competitions statewide, such as first in the 2016 MMTA Junior Young Artist competition and second in the junior division of the 2017 Rochester Music Guild competition.
+Additionally, she was honorable mention in the 2017 MTNA junior piano division and MMTF Mozart Piano Concerto Competition.
+Clara has also been a soloist with the Rochester Symphony Orchestra under the direction of Jere Lantz, performing in Playing with the Pros in 2016.
+Besides piano, Clara enjoys ballet and is on the Mayo Science Olympiad team.

 Emily Deng is a sophomore at Mayo High School.
-She has been studying piano for eight years and currently takes lessons from Dr. Horacio Nuguid.
-Last summer, Emily performed a solo at the 2017 Minnesota Music Teachers Association Honors Concert as the first place winner of the Junior Young Artists competition.
-She also won first place in both the 2014 Clements competition and the 2017 Rochester Music Guild Scholarship Competition in the junior piano division.
-Emily has participated in several piano festivals including the Dorian Keyboard Festival, the Bunny Just Piano Festival, and the Young Artists World Piano Festival.
-In addition to piano, Emily plays soccer for the Mayo Girls JV Soccer team and is on the Mayo High School debate team.
+She has studied piano for eight years, the last six with Mrs. Nuguid and Dr. Nuguid.
+Last year, Emily won first place in the MMTA Junior Young Artist Contest and performed a solo in the 2017 MMTA Honors Concert at the Minneapolis Convention Center.
+Her other most recent musical accomplishment is placing first in the 2017 Rochester Music Guild Scholarship Competition in the junior piano division.
+She also was a semi-finalist for the 2017 Outstanding Youth in Arts Ardee Award.
+Emily has participated in several piano festivals including the Dorian Keyboard Festival, the Bunny Just Piano Festival and the Young Artists World Piano Festival.
+In addition to playing piano, Emily is a former captain of the Mayo Girls JV Soccer team and is on the Mayo High School debate team.

 Elijah Schouten has been playing clarinet and participating in youth orchestras for seven years.
 He has taken private lessons for five years, the last three studying with Scott Anderson, professor of clarinet at Saint Olaf College.
 Elijah attended Lutheran Summer Music Festival for two years, the second year winning the concerto competition.
 Last summer he attended Lift Clarinet Academy (Colorado State University), Minnesota Music Educators Association All-State Camp, and Brevard (North Carolina) Summer Institute.
 He has won the SEMYO concerto competition, the Rochester Music Guild Camp Scholarship (2016), and placed third in the RMG senior winds division.
 Elijah is involved in both the Minnesota and the Greater Twin Cities Youth Symphony orchestras in the Twin Cities.
 He is a senior at Mayo High School and hopes to attend college, study music, and create a career playing clarinet.